mozilla/srihash.org/README.md

 ## Install

-You'll need Node.js 10.x and npm to run the server.
+You'll need Node.js 10.x and npm for linting and a local server for testing

 Clone the git repository and install dependencies: